Arizona Liability Law

 Who May Be Liable for Nursing Home Negligence?

-Several parties may be held liable for nursing home negligence or abuse, including:
+Several parties may be held liable for nursing home negligence or abuse, including:- The nursing home or long-term care facility

 - The staff members who committed the abuse or negligence